kevinmcmahon/monotouch-facebook/README.md

-# Update: The [Mono Project](https://github.com/mono/) has been maintaining a [set of bindings](https://github.com/mono/monotouch-bindings/tree/master/FacebookConnect)
+# Update: The [Mono Project](https://github.com/mono/) has been maintaining a [set of bindings](https://github.com/mono/monotouch-bindings/tree/master/FacebookConnect).
-.
-I'm leaving the repo but will not be making any future revisions.

 Monotouch bindings for the Facebook iOS SDK
 ===========================================